Kotlin/kotlinx.coroutines/docs/exception-handling.md

 What if one does not want to print all exceptions to the console?
-[CoroutineExceptionHandler] context element on a _root_ coroutine can be used as generic `catch` block for this root coroutine and all its children where custom logging or exception handling may take place.
+[CoroutineExceptionHandler] context element on a _root_ coroutine can be used as generic `catch` block for this root coroutine and all its children where custom exception handling may take place.
 It is similar to [`Thread.uncaughtExceptionHandler`](https://docs.oracle.com/javase/8/docs/api/java/lang/Thread.html#setUncaughtExceptionHandler(java.lang.Thread.UncaughtExceptionHandler)).
+You cannot recover from the exception in the `CoroutineExceptionHandler`.
+The coroutine had already completed with the corresponding exception when the handler is called.
+Normally, the handler is used to log the exception, show some kind of error message, terminate, and/or restart the application.

 On JVM it is possible to redefine global exception handler for all coroutines by registering [CoroutineExceptionHandler] via [`ServiceLoader`](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html).